Barcelona El Prat Airport (BCN)

 What are the two airports in Barcelona?

 Barcelona is actually served only by one airport, the Josep Tarradellas Barcelona-El Prat Airport, located 15km from the city center.
-However, Girona Airport and Reus International Airport, located respectively at 100km and 120km-distance from Barcelona, are also disposable to passengers whose journey end is the Catalonian capital.
+However, Girona Airport and Reus International Airport, located respectively at 100km/62.1-mile and 120km/74.5-mile distances from Barcelona, are also disposable to passengers whose journey end is the Catalonian capital.
 Choosing the right destination airport depends on several factors, such as cost and time.

 What is the airport in Barcelona called?